PRODYNA-YASM/yasm-api-go/docs/PDFProfileAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGeneratePersonProfileRawRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGeneratePdfProfileRequest struct via the builder pattern

 Name | Type | Description  | Notes